sososkxksodkd/Amogus/README.md

                 local vHum = vera:FindFirstChildOfClass("Humanoid")
                 local vRoot = vera:FindFirstChild("HumanoidRootPart")

-                if vHum and vRoot and vHum.Health > 0 then
+                if vHum and vRoot and (vHum.Health > 0 or vHum.MaxHealth > 0) then
                     _G.VeraSpawnedAndRegistered = true
                     if CheckHPAndFailsafe(root, hum) then continue end

+                    if not _G.VeraHoverHeight then _G.VeraHoverHeight = 6 end
+                    if not _G.PlayerLastHp then _G.PlayerLastHp = hum.Health end

+                    -- Spieler verliert Leben = Geh höher if hum.Health < _G.PlayerLastHp then
+                        _G.VeraHoverHeight = math.min(12, _G.VeraHoverHeight + 1)
+                    end
+                    _G.PlayerLastHp = hum.Health

+                    -- Vera verliert Leben = Merken
                     if not _G.VeraLastHp then _G.VeraLastHp = vHum.Health end
                     if vHum.Health < _G.VeraLastHp then
                         _G.VeraLastHp = vHum.Health